ritikbhawsar/GymWebsite/README.md

 # GymWebsite
-This is gym website for all fitness Lovers.
+This is GYM website for all fitness Lovers.